product analytics

 2. Create a process for dealing with them

-Once you know what a discrepancy is, you need to put a process in place for dealing with them.
+Once you know what data discrepancy is, you need to put a process in place to deal with it.
 This process should be designed to minimize the impact of the discrepancy on your business.

 3. Train your employees on the process